res-it/jenres-docs/README.md

 #### listen function

-It is possible to solve your git issue with **jenres listen**.
+It is possible to solve your git issue with **Jenres Listen**.
 In order to do that, create a new issue with a title and naming `@jenres` in the issue content.
 A pull request will be opened by jenres at end of the elaboration.

-| Issue title   | an example with unittest
+| Issue title   | translate comments and docstrings in english
-| Issue content | `@jenres create a folder named "tests/", where there will be all the unittests, and write unittests for the class methods in the repository.
+| Issue content | @jenres Please review the file 'hello_world.py' and translate any non-English comments and docstrings into English

 #### housekeeping function

-It is also possible to schedule a set of duties that you wish to be carried out periodically with **jenres housekeeping** function.
+It is also possible to schedule a set of duties that you wish to be carried out periodically with **Jenres Housekeeping** function.

 - Add a file called "housekeeping.yaml" inside the ".jenres/" folder.

-- Add the detail about the duty and time scheduling, for example `* * * * *` check [here](https://en.wikipedia.org/wiki/Cron) for more information
+- Add the detail about the duty and time scheduling, for example `* * * * *` check [here](https://en.wikipedia.org/wiki/Cron) for more information.
+You can check your cron expressions [here](https://crontab.guru/).